-Display Screen Equipment (DSE) Training approved by RoSPA
+Display Screen Equipment (DSE) Training FAQs

 DSE Online Training

-The Display Screen Equipment eLearning course explains DSE regulations, and teaches users how to set up their workstations and use display screen equipment properly, how to sit with good posture, and what exercises will help to reduce fatigue, pain, and discomfort.
-To ensure learners receive thorough display screen equipment training, the course is split into four modules, each with a question and answer portion at the end to ensure the user's full understanding.
+The Display Screen Equipment eLearning course coaches learners on display screen equipment regulations (1992).
+To ensure learners receive thorough display equipment training, the eLearning course is split into four modules - each with a question and answer portion at the end to ensure the user's full understanding.
+The course teaches users: